marceloboeira/certifications/solutions-architect-associate/topics/13_VPC.md

 1. Ping the Private EC2 (address can be found on the AWS Console)
 1. SSH into the Private (from the Public)
   *  By copying the private key
+1. Allow NAT instances/gateways
+  * NAT instances are EC2 instances
+    * **important** I have not done the NAT instance step since it was quite outdated (no one, I hope, uses that on production...)
+    * Takeaway:
+      * You need to disable source/destination check
+      * Must be in a public subnet
+      * The amount of traffic depends on the route size
+  * NAT gateways are components from AWS
+    * Redundant inside the AZ
+    * Only 1 per AZ
+    * Start with 5Gbps up to 45Gbps
+    * No need to patch
+    * No need for SG
+    * Update your route tables
+    * No need to disable source/dest checks
+  * You you always have a NAT gateways per AZ to avoid SPOF (Single Point of Failure)